thenorthstar/HaxBall-Advanced-Penalty-Bot/README.md

 * Also, blacklist function is essentially for 7/24 rooms, rather than temporary rooms.
 So, you can remove all the related stuff about it if you don't want to use.
 * As we explained before, administration is either moved by inheritance or get by code; or there can be no administration.
 This is completely up to the user.
 * Please do not ask for any further implementations to the developer.
 Because these scripts already will be in development, even though it is published.
 Or if you are looking for new implementations too much, please develop what you want yourself.
 Because both the developer doesn't must to implement new codes for you and JavaScript is easy to learn.
+* Our bot has a detailed logging system which logs most of the events like chatting, team changes or kick/bans.
+So you don't must to be in the room as an admin to track the players.
+* Also our bot has a video recording system, so you can track the shootout sessions (after downloading the files on the Headless page).